 Before surgery, you will receive either spinal anesthesia (numbing injection) or general anesthesia (medicine to put you to sleep), so you will not feel pain.
 Your surgeon will make the incision in your lower abdomen and will stitch your cervix closed through this incision.

 You may need to stay in the hospital for several hours or overnight for monitoring after the procedure.
 You may have some mild cramping and light bleeding after cerclage.
 These symptoms should go away after two to three days.

 Following surgery, you may need to take medication for several days to prevent infections.
 Your care team will discuss how long you should rest at home and avoid physical activity after having transabdominal cerclage.

 Women with abdominal cerclages should have regular check-ups with their MFM provider throughout their pregnancy to make sure they and the baby are healthy.
 Abdominal cerclages require a Cesarean (C-section) for the baby’s delivery.

-Abdominal cerclages are typically kept in place until a woman is past her childbearing years or she has decided she no longer wants children.
+Abdominal cerclages are typically kept in place until a woman has reached the end of her childbearing years or she has decided she no longer wants children.
 Your MFM provider will discuss with you the best time to remove your transvaginal cerclage.

 The Center for Maternal Fetal Medicine is one of the few medical centers in Florida to offer transabdominal cerclage.
 Our care team has the training and expertise using all types of cerclages for high-risk pregnancies.